Mrs Farahrouz Abdollahzadehnamini

 Biography

 I am a PhD student in the Faculty of Health, Social Care and Education.
-I am investigating the implementation of genomics in nursing practice taking a mixed-method approach.
+I am investigating the implementation of genomics in nursing practice using Grounded Theory.
 I hold a master's degree in nursing and Healthcare from the University of West London and a bachelor's degree in nursing from the Azad University of Tonekabun - Iran.
-I worked for many years as a Brain Injury and Neurological Condition Care Manager in the community in the UK and as a Nurse in Iran, where I am originally from.
-I have also designed and implemented a Brain Injury and Neurological Condition Care Service for a domiciliary care agency in 2016.
+I have worked in social care and the community in the UK for the last ten years and am a registered Nurse in Iran, where I am originally from.
+Throughout my career, I have designed and established various care services.
+Currently, I own a home care agency in Surbiton, where, with the support of my team, we support people with multiple health conditions to stay in their own home and in the community to maintain their independence.

 Areas of research interest